Wafik El-Deiry to lead new Lifespan-Brown cancer program

 In these roles he will work to develop a basic and translational cancer research program of national and international stature with the goal of advancing cancer diagnosis, treatment and prevention.
 The program will simultaneously contribute to the training of graduate students and postgraduate fellows, including those from hematology/oncology, pathology, and pediatrics.

-“Dr. El-Deiry brings a wealth of knowledge and leadership experience gained over two decades at leading National Cancer Institute-designated cancer centers," siad John Murphy, MD, executive vice president of physician affairs at Lifespan.
+“Dr. El-Deiry brings a wealth of knowledge and leadership experience gained over two decades at leading National Cancer Institute-designated cancer centers," said John Murphy, MD, executive vice president of physician affairs at Lifespan.
 "The model of collaborative research programs, discovery, and clinical trials will mean more options for our patients with cancer or those who are at risk for cancer in Rhode Island.”

 In his role in the dean’s office, he will work with the dean and stakeholders at Lifespan hospitals to catalyze and facilitate collaborative, innovative, patient-centered oncologic research across Brown and Lifespan.

 Jack A. Elias, MD, senior vice president for health affairs and dean of medicine and biological sciences at Brown, said, “We are absolutely delighted to welcome Dr. Wafik El-Deiry to this strategically important leadership role at Brown University, the Warren Alpert Medical School, and the affiliated hospitals.
 Developing a transdisciplinary, translational cancer biology program with innovative science, and collaboration across institutions can be transformative for our institutions.
 As a former Howard Hughes Investigator and American Cancer Society Research Professor, Dr. El-Deiry is a person of immense stature in oncology and oncologic sciences.
 I look forward to watching our programs grow and our oncologic services to the people of Rhode Island expand under his leadership.”